thunderbird89/esf/stories/story-knock-knock.md

 The evacuation took three minutes and forty-two seconds.
 Shaw watched the personnel indicators drop to zero on every section of the ship except the bridge.
 The airlocks sealed.
 The docking clamps released.
 Emergency crews at the shipyards were already pulling back, sensing something was about to happen.

 Shaw moved to the helm station and sat down, his hands settling on the controls.
-The interface was simple enough—he'd piloted smaller craft before, back when he was a lieutenant.
+The interface was simple enough - he'd piloted smaller craft before, back when he was a lieutenant.
 A battleship wasn't that different.
 Just bigger.
 Much bigger.

 He pulled up the navigation computer, plotting a course back to the engagement zone.
 The system calculated the jump coordinates automatically, displaying the destination on his tactical overlay.